Scientific Thinking and Integrative Reasoning Skills (STIRS)

 The STIRS initiative has been supported by gifts from individual donors.

-Check out the Fall 2012 issue of Peer Review, which features an introduction to the STIRS project by AAC&U President Carol Geary Schneider as well as a background article written by Richard K. Riegelman, professor and founding dean, School of Public Health and Health Services at The George Washington University and Kevin Hovland, senior director for global learning and curricular change at AAC&U.
+Check out the Fall 2012 issue of Peer Review, which features an introduction to the STIRS project by AAC&U President Carol Geary Schneider as well as a background article written by Richard K. Riegelman, professor and founding dean, School of Public Health and Health Services at The George Washington University and Kevin Hovland, former senior director for global learning and curricular change at AAC&U.

 To learn more about evidence-based reasoning and the intellectual foundations of the STIRS project and case studies, review An Introduction to Evidence-based Problem Solving.